-We’re often asked about the difference between conventional oil vs synthetic, and which is better.
-In this article, we’ll explore: what’s the real difference?
+With rising inflation, we're often asked about the difference between conventional oil vs synthetic oil, and which is better.
+In this article, we'll explore: what’s the real

 Understanding The Basics

 Oil changes can be a hassle, but they’re a crucial part of engine maintenance.
 Car engines have dozens of moving parts.
 As these parts move and rub against each other, oil lubricates the engine and absorbs heat, allowing the parts to work together effectively.

 While its main job is to maintain engine lubrication, oil also cools the engine components, removes dirt particles and sludge, and can even improve gas mileage and increase vehicle longevity.

 Over time, the oil in your engine breaks down which can cause the engine to overheat.
 Most mechanics recommend that you change your oil and oil filter every 3,000 miles or so to avoid major engine troubles.
 If you have an older engine, live in an area with temperature extremes, or tend to drive at high speeds, you’ll need to have your oil changed more often.